-will be coming into growth.
-This helps thicken up the lawn which can prevent the problem from worsening making the existing annual meadow grass easier to deal with.
+Firstly, feed your lawn well in March when the turf grasses will be beginning to grow.
+This will help to thicken up the lawn.
+It will also prevent the problem from getting worse and will make the existing annual meadow grass easier to deal with.

-- Be sure to source turf from a reputable supplier to ensure that it isn’t already present when laying your lawn.
+- Ensure that it isn’t already present when laying your lawn.

 - If seeding your own lawn, be sure to check the seed mixture for poa annua.

-- If you do begin to spot annual meadow grass, dealing with the problem early is vital.
-Since it seeds all year round, even when cut short, left unchecked the problem will worsen quickly and potentially get out of hand.
+- Since annual meadow grass seeds sprout all year round even when cut short, if left unchecked, the problem will worsen and potentially get out of hand.